ZebMcKayhan/WireguardManager/README.md

 ###############################################################################
 ```

-Note: The scripts will not work if you were assigned a 0-subnet or a /48 range.
+Note: The scripts will not work if you were assigned a 0-subnet if you have a /56 (or /64) assignement so the entire last parts of prefix gets excluded inside the ::.
 More scripting would be needed to expand the address, do all concatinations and then compress it again.
 This is out of scope for this guide.
 If you make a script that is working for all situations, please post it at SNB Forum (link on top) so others could benefit.

 **Device peer setup**
 Creating a Road-Worrior device is really easy, i.e.: